 - Employees of NHS organisations, clinical and non-clinical from within the Oxford Academic Health Science Network region.

-- We would welcome “team” innovation projects that involve multi-organisation solutions for ACSs and STPs in our region.
-In such an instance, we will consider including individuals who are not from the NHS on the course – for instance, from Local Authorities social care.
+- We would welcome “team” innovation projects that involve multi-organisation solutions for ICSs and STPs in our region.
+In such an instance, we will consider including individuals who are not from the NHS on the course – for instance, from local authority social care.
 If you are from the NHS and wish to include someone from outside of the NHS in the delivery of a joint innovation project please contact Susan Procter at [email protected] to discuss.

 2. What are the entry requirements?

 This is a Masters level course so we would normally expect students to have a first degree and experience of working in health or social care.
 If you lack a first degree but have extensive work experience please contact the course leader Susan Procter at [email protected] who can provide individual advice on your eligibility to join the course.

 3. Will I have to pay the fees for this course?

 No, if you are offered a place you would not have to pay.
 This course is sponsored by Health Education England, created by the Clinical Innovation Adoption programme at the Oxford Academic Health Science Network and Buckinghamshire New University so as to support innovation and change management within health.

 4. What support will I need from my colleagues and employer?